October 4, 2024

 Port Workers Return to Work: International Longshoremen’s Association and the United States Maritime Alliance Agree to Tentative Deal on Wages

-The Internal Longshoremen’s Association and the United States Maritime Alliance agreed on Thursday to a tentative deal on wages and have extended their existing contract through January15th to provide time to negotiate a new contract.
+The Internal Longshoremen’s Association and the United States Maritime Alliance agreed on Thursday to a tentative deal on wages and have extended their existing contract through January 15th to provide time to negotiate a new contract.
 The agreement ends a strike at East Coast and Gulf Coast ports.
 Operations at 14 different ports were impacted, with approximately 50,000 of the union’s members on strike.

-“The International Longshoremen’s Association and the United States Maritime Alliance, Ltd. have reached a tentative agreement on wages and have agreed to extend the Master Contract until January 15, 2025 to return to the bargaining table to negotiate all other outstanding issues,” The ILA and the the USMX said in a joint statement.
+“The International Longshoremen’s Association and the United States Maritime Alliance, Ltd. have reached a tentative agreement on wages and have agreed to extend the Master Contract until January 15, 2025, to return to the bargaining table to negotiate all other outstanding issues,” The ILA and the USMX said in a joint statement.

 State Office of Cannabis Management Delivers Three-Year Status Report to Legislature